e1ixyz/VisualClaims/README.md

 - Sync every claim to Dynmap with custom colours, configurable line weight, and fill opacity.
 - Store towns as JSON on disk for safe restarts and easy editing.
 - Simple permission scheme with an admin bypass for moderators and test servers.
+- (Experimental) Playtime-based claim caps with `/claimlimit` visibility and admin bonuses.

 ### Requirements
 - Java 17 or newer.